j3rk0/j3rk0/README.md

 -  I'm a data science student at the Univeristy of Naples Federico II
 -  machine learning enthusiast
 -  wannabe bioinformatics
--  android developer with an attention to advanced ux
+-  android developer with an attention to non conventional ux
 -  linux supporter